Dispelling myths and rumors about our community.

 Discover the truth about certain myths and rumors below.

 Our recruitment is values based, so the intent of the process is to focus on who you are rather than looks.
-So, make sure to wear something you find comfortable and confident!
+So, make sure to wear something that makes you feel comfortable and confident!
 When selecting your outfits, pick something that you enjoy wearing.

 Only first year students (freshmen) can go through recruitment.